sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-2-3.md

 ## First representation

-We can imagine a first representation that specify: corner point, height, width and angle.
-This representation has 5 degree of freedom (2 dimensions for the corner points, then one the each dimensions) and is the minimal needed to specify the rectangle:
+We can imagine a first representation that specifies corner points, height, width and angle.
+This representation has 5 degree of freedom (2 dimensions for the corner points, then one for each dimension) and is the minimal needed to specify the rectangle:

 ![Example image](/post/sicp-images/SICP-2_3_-_Google_Slides-1.png)